 Water budgets are designed to give customers the water they need for both indoor and outdoor uses, specific to the household and/or business size and landscape area.
 Tiered water rates reward customers who use water efficiently and discourage water waste.

-For background information on the 2018 and 2019, please click here.
+For background information on 2018 and 2019 water budget and rate adjustments, please click here.